bel-caylor/google-sheets/README.md

 ## Notes
 - Secrets (API keys, spreadsheet IDs) should live in Script Properties. `SPREADSHEET_ID` defaults to the bound spreadsheet when empty.
 - Feel free to remove modules you don't need (watch tasks, standalone build) if you're aiming for a lighter scaffold.
-- The template intentionally keeps TypeScript for server code—it gives you typing for Sheets, RPC payloads, and IDE hints.
+- The template intentionally keeps TypeScript for server code--it gives you typing for Sheets, RPC payloads, and IDE hints.